See the November 2021 review of the Ninja Foodi Smart XL Pro.

 Who It’s For

 This is perfect for any apartment or condo dweller who can’t use a traditional gas or charcoal grill.
 It’s also great for the busy family who doesn’t have enough time to set up and grill outdoors.
 It’s a great substitute (not replacement) for outdoor grilling when the weather isn’t cooperating but you still want that great grilled burger or steak.
-Finally, it makes a nice companion piece for sous vide enthusiasts.
+Finally, the Ninja grill makes a nice companion piece for sous vide enthusiasts.

 We’ve recommended a handful of indoor grills in the past, for various reasons.
 These grills serve a purpose and many of them work very well; others, not so much.
 The Ninja Foodi indoor grill exceeded expectations and is to date, our top choice in the indoor grill category.
 We highly recommend this unit.